isBatak/ivagamilec.github.io/instructions/1-nextjs-setup.md

 Your existing files remain untouched, and you can reference them as needed during the migration.

-## Step 3: Clean Up Default Files
+## Step 4: Clean Up Default Files

-Let's remove the default styling and content to prepare for our migration:
+Since we created the files manually, let's make sure they have the right content:

-1. **Clear the default page content** - Open `src/app/page.tsx`:
+1. **Update the default page content** - Edit `src/app/page.tsx` if needed:

 ```tsx
 export default function Home() {